-form the health and welfare operations on satellites and develop an active space defense force.
+The Army must develop and deploy the capabilities to properly maintain operational control of Army space assets, perform the health and welfare operations on satellites and develop an active space defense force.
 It must also sponsor a much accelerated design and development effort directed toward supporting Army requirements for the AirLand Battle and Army 21.